zzzhizhia/eVote/README.md

 1. Push your code to a Git repository (GitHub, GitLab, Bitbucket).
 2. Import your project into Vercel.
 3.  **Configure Environment Variables** in your Vercel project settings (Project > Settings > Environment Variables) with the same keys and values as in your `.env.local` file (`DATABASE_URL`, `ADMIN_PASSWORD`, `SESSION_SECRET`).
-4.  **Set up your production database schema** manually or using a migration tool before or during your first deployment.
+4.  **Set up your production database schema** manually or using a migration tool before or during your first deployment (see "Database Schema Setup" above).
 5. Vercel will automatically build and deploy your application.

 ## 💡 Potential Future Enhancements